webix-hub/gitbook-webix-jet/details/inner_events.md

 };}}
 ```

-One of the subviews is supposed to be blocked.
+One of the subviews will be blocked.
 Let's create a guard that will block it and redirect users to the *allowed* subview.
 Group the views into app and attach the **app:guard** event:

 ```js
 // myapp.js